-Therapeutic Management of Life Limiting Illness in Palliative Care: Assessment and management of complex symptoms
+Therapeutic Management of Life Limiting Illness in Palliative Care: Assessment and management of complex symptoms - 20 credits

 The assessment and management of complex symptoms including pain, nausea and vomiting, anxiety, depression, fatigue and agitation will be explored and appropriate interventions critically discussed.
 Consideration through the module will be given to psychosocial issues, such as, anxiety and depression within patients who have a life limiting illness and the communication strategies used in relation to managing difficult symptoms.

 End of Life Care: Role of the professional in the care of an individual at the end of life, including perspectives from the individual and family - 20 credits

 You will critically explore the role of the professional in the care of an individual at the end of their life.
 It will include exploring the impact of death and dying from a holistic perspective on the individual and family.
 The themes of loss, grief and bereavement will be central within this module.
 Professional, legal and ethical issues related to death and dying will also be considered through the module.